-The Pooled Revenue decline for Jack Astor's in Q1 2019 is a result of a SSS(1) decline in the quarter and the closure of the Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto during the quarter.
+The Pooled Revenue decline for Jack Astor's is a result of SSS(1) declines in Q2 2019 and YTD 2019, and the closure of the Jack Astor's restaurant in the St. Lawrence Market neighbourhood of downtown Toronto during Q1 2019.